Connecting Delaware to our world

 To achieve this, we must make a significant investment.
 The resulting transformation will create powerful opportunities to reach, connect, educate, inspire, and motivate the current stewards of Earth and generations to come.

-The budget for the Museum’s Capital Campaign is $9.8 million, which includes design and construction of the new exhibits and outdoor components, installing an updated sprinkler system, and developing the new Museum’s brand.
+The budget for the Capital Campaign is $9.8 million, which includes design and construction of the new exhibits and outdoor components, installing an updated sprinkler system, and developing the new museum’s brand.

-By October 2021, five government entities (federal, state, county), 35 corporations, 26 foundations, and 287 individuals contributed 78 percent of our goal, demonstrating their confidence in the future path of the Museum.
+By the beginning of 2022, five government entities (federal, state, county), 38 corporations, 28 foundations, and 332 individuals contributed 84 percent of our goal, demonstrating their confidence in the future path of the museum.

 Your investment in Museum Metamorphosis: Connecting Delaware to Our World will: